 Brevard County has over 250 miles of protected wildlife refuges, a comfortable sub-tropical climate, beautiful area beaches and much more at students fingertips!

-Students with learning differences who choose to pursue a course of study at over 13 local colleges, universities or vocational and tech programs receiving individualized support and direction from CIP’s academic support team.
+Students with learning differences who choose to pursue a course of study at a variety of local colleges, universities or vocational and tech programs can receive individualized support and direction from CIP’s academic support team.

 Students can pursue degrees in a wide range of career and technical programs and in fields such as Business Administration, Computer Information Systems, Criminal Justice, Culinary Arts, Early Childhood Education, Animal Care, Engineering and Fine Arts.
-CIP Brevard is located directly across from Brevard Community College.
+CIP Brevard is located directly across from Eastern Florida State College.

 CIP Brevard helps prepare young adults with Asperger’s, autism, ADHD and other learning differences for the world of work.
 From resume development to job coaching, CIP’s career department supports students while they pursue their interests.